mountain-pass/axios-cache-interceptor/README.md

 A clean, minimal implementation of common HTTP caching mechanisms for axios.

-Provides a wrapper around an axios instance to enable caching.
+Provides a wrapper around an axios instance to enable out of the box, cache strategies.

 Stores response objects for the purpose of: